KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-vCard2Calendar by n-gao](https://github.com/n-gao/MMM-vCard2Calendar)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Videoplayer by Snille](https://github.com/Snille/MMM-Videoplayer)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Videoplayer.css`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-Videoplayer.js`: Replace it with `MagicMirror²`.

 ## [MMM-VideoPlayer by asimhsidd](https://github.com/asimhsidd/MMM-VideoPlayer)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Recommendation: Found 'XMLHttpRequest' in file `jquery-3.3.1.min.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `MMM-VideoPlayer.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-VietNamEventsCalendar by phungorquan](https://github.com/phungorquan/MMM-VietNamEventsCalendar)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `calendarfetcher.js`: Replace it with `MagicMirror²`.

 ## [MMM-ViewNotifications by glitch452](https://github.com/glitch452/MMM-ViewNotifications)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-ViewNotifications.js`: Replace it with `MagicMirror²`.

 ## [MMM-VigiCrues by grenagit](https://github.com/grenagit/MMM-VigiCrues)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-VigiCrues.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-VigiCrues.js`: Replace it with built-in fetch.